-Our facilities and equipment, including those of our suppliers and vendors, may be affected by natural or man-made disasters.
-Our administrative office is based in Irvine, California and our research and development facility is based in Burlington, Massachusetts.
-We primarily manage our research and development activities through third parties that are located throughout the world.
-We have taken precautions to safeguard our facilities, equipment and systems, including insurance, health and safety protocols, and off-site storage of computer data.
-However, our facilities and systems, as well as those of our third-party suppliers and vendors, may be vulnerable to earthquakes, fire, storm, health emergencies, including the ongoing COVID-19 pandemic, or other future health crises, power loss, telecommunications failures, physical and software break-ins, software viruses and similar events which could cause substantial delays in our operations, damage or destroy our equipment or inventory, and cause us to incur additional expenses and delay research and development activities.
-In addition, the insurance coverage we maintain may not be adequate to cover our losses in any circumstance and may not continue to be available to use on acceptable terms, or at all.
+The Company's facilities and equipment, including those of the Company's suppliers and vendors, may be affected by natural or man-made disasters.
+The Company's administrative office is based in Irvine, California and the Company manages all its research and development activities through third parties that are located throughout the world.
+The Company has taken precautions to safeguard its facilities, equipment and systems, including insurance, health and safety protocols, and off-site storage of computer data.
+However, the Company's facilities and systems, as well as those of its third-party suppliers and vendors, may be vulnerable to earthquakes, fire, storm, public health or similar emergencies, power loss, telecommunications failures, physical and software break-ins, software viruses and similar events which could cause substantial delays in its operations, damage or destroy its equipment or inventory, and cause the Company to incur additional expenses and delay research and development activities.
+In addition, the insurance coverage the Company maintains may not be adequate to cover its losses in any circumstance and may not continue to be available to use on acceptable terms, or at all.